scttfrdmn/lens/apps/jupyter/ROADMAP.md

-# aws-jupyter Roadmap
+# lens-jupyter Roadmap

-This document outlines the future development plans for aws-jupyter.
+This document outlines the future development plans for lens-jupyter.
 The project follows semantic versioning and is organized into phases.

 ## 📊 Current Status: v0.2.0 (In Progress)